hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

 All items return their tag's when they are created.

 .. warning::
-    Item tags's should be unique if specified using the *tag* keyword.
+    Item tags's shall be unique if specified using the *tag* keyword.
     Integers 0-10 are reserved for DPG internal items.

 .. code-block:: python